SignTools/SignTools-CI/README.md

-# iOS Signer CI
+# SignTools CI

-This is a free and simple builder for [ios-signer-service](https://github.com/SignTools/ios-signer-service).
-It uses a Continous Integration (CI) provider to pull, sign, and upload any iOS apps to your `ios-signer-service`.
+This is a free and simple builder for [SignTools](https://github.com/SignTools/SignTools).
+It uses a Continous Integration (CI) provider to pull, sign, and upload any iOS apps to your `SignTools`.

 The following providers are supported: